llmware-ai/llmware/README.md

 - 💡 Developing small specialized RAG optimized LLMs between 1B-7B parameters
 - 💡 Industry-specific LLMs, embedding models and processes to support core knowledge-based use cases
 - 💡 Enterprise scalability - containerization, worker deployments and Kubernetes
 - 💡 Integration of SQL and other scale enterprise data sources
+- 💡 Multi-step, multi-model Agent-based workflows with small, specialized function-calling models

 Like our models, we aspire for llmware to be "small, but mighty" - easy to use and get started, but packing a powerful punch!